achuajays/Study-Spot/README.md

 ### Automatic Grading System
 - Simplifies the grading process for teachers by automating assessments and providing instant feedback to students.
+- It will grade assessment according to constraints provided by teacher.
+- Here we used visual transformers such as paddleOCR for data extraction.

 ### Career Recommender with Model Resume Builder
 - Assists students in discovering suitable career paths based on their interests and skills.